|

 plastics, bosses, undercuts,

-Also snap fit, FEA, Design recommendations, flow mold analysis software.
+- Discuss use of Snap fit, FEA, Design recommendations, flow mold analysis

 to design better parts.